-Paul’s first full-length book will be published in June 2017 by Influx Press.
+Paul’s first full-length book was published in June 2017 by Influx Press.
 Ghosts on the Shore is about a series of journeys along the Baltic coast, between the old inner-German with Lübeck and the border with Poland on the island of Usedom:

 “Exploring a world of socialist summer camps, Hanseatic trading towns long past their heyday and former fishing villages surrendered to tourism, Ghosts on the Shore unearths the stories, folklore and contradictions of the coast, where politics, history and personal memory merge to create a nuanced portrait of place.”

-Find out more and pre-order a copy on the Influx Press website
+Find out more and order a copy on the Influx Press website